Bob Fulton: Representative career

 He toured New Zealand in 1971, was on the 1973 and 1978 Kangaroo Tours, played in home Ashes series against Great Britain in 1970 and 1974 and the home series against New Zealand in 1972 and 1978.
-He participated in Australian squads at four World cups – 1968, 1970 (including Australia's 12–7 World Cup Final win over Great Britain at Headingley), 1972 (including Australia's 10–all draw with Great Britain in the World Cup Final in Lyon, France, though the Lions would win the tournament as they had finished on top of the ladder) and 1975 (won by Australia).
+He participated in Australian squads at four World cups – 1968, 1970 (including Australia's 12–7 World Cup final win over Great Britain at Headingley), 1972 (including Australia's 10–all draw with Great Britain in the World Cup final in Lyon, France, though the Lions would win the tournament as they had finished on top of the ladder) and 1975 (won by Australia).
 He was named as the World Cup Man of the Series in 1970.
-The same knee injury that would eventually force his retirement as a player in 1979 would keep him from Australia's winning 1977 Rugby League World Cup squad.
+The same knee injury that eventually forced his retirement as a player in 1979 kept him from Australia's winning 1977 Rugby League World Cup squad.

-He was honoured with the Australian captaincy in the 2nd and 3rd Tests of the 1978 series against New Zealand and in all five Tests of the 1978 Kangaroo Tour, though that included the 2–0 series loss to France at the end of the tour, the last time Australia would lose a series or tournament until the 2005 Rugby League Tri-Nations.
+He was the Australian captain in the 2nd and 3rd Tests of the 1978 series against New Zealand and in all five Tests of the 1978 Kangaroo Tour, though that included the 2–0 series loss to France at the end of the tour, the last time Australia would lose a series or tournament until the 2005 Rugby League Tri-Nations.
 Fulton captained his country to a total of 4 wins and 3 losses.

 On both of his Kangaroo Tours Fulton was the leading try scorer – with 20 tries from 5 Tests and 9 tour matches in 1973 and 9 tries from 5 Tests and 10 tour matches in 1978.

 All told he appeared in 16 representative matches for New South Wales.
 He represented Australia in 20 Test matches, 15 World Cup matches and 22 minor internationals whilst on tour.